Last updated on May 13th, 2023

 - Add the sour cream and vanilla.
 Beat again to combine.

 - With the mixer on low, alternately add 1/3 of the flour mixture and 1/3 cup of the buttermilk.
 Beat just until combined Repeat this two more times, ending with the last 1/3 cup of buttermilk.

 - Grease a 10-inch angel food or Bundt cake pan.

-- Sprinkle the raw sugar into the greased back pan, then gently tilt the pan back and forth and side to side to get the sugar to stick to the bottom and the sides of the pan.
+- Sprinkle the raw sugar into the greased cake pan, then gently tilt the pan back and forth and side to side to get the sugar to stick to the bottom and the sides of the pan.